You Said, We Did

 2nd February 2023

 "You Said, We Did" communication refers to a process where IT communicates with end-users about how their feedback has influenced IT decisions and improvements.
-To make this communication effective, it should be presented in a practical manner and utilize simple language that is easy to understand without technical jargon.
+To make this communication effective, it should be presented practically and utilize simple language that is easy to understand without technical jargon.

 The communication should clearly outline how the feedback has been used to make changes and improvements, demonstrating the direct link between end-user feedback and IT decisions.

-By doing so, end-users will feel valued and engaged, as they can see the impact of their feedback, and this can encourage them to provide more feedback in the future.
+By doing so, end-users will feel valued and engaged, as they can see the impact of their feedback, which can encourage them to provide more feedback in the future.

-The main reason for regularly demonstrating how end-users feedback has been taken into account is to show that IT values their input when developing IT services.
-Many end-users do not provide feedback because they feel like it won't make a difference.
+The main reason for regularly demonstrating how end-user feedback has been taken into account is to show that IT values their input when developing IT services.
+Many end-users do not provide feedback because they feel it won't make a difference.

-Regularly communicating how feedback guides IT work, even if all of their requests cannot be fulfilled, helps end-users feel heard and valued.
-This encourages them to continue providing feedback, knowing that their opinions and ideas are being considered.
-This also helps IT to understand the needs and expectations of the end-users better, resulting in more user-friendly IT services that better meet their needs.
+Regularly communicating how feedback guides IT work, even if their requests cannot be fulfilled, helps end-users feel heard and valued.
+This encourages them to continue providing feedback, knowing their opinions and ideas are being considered.
+This also helps IT better understand the end-users needs and expectations, resulting in more user-friendly IT services that better meet their needs.

-It is a good practice to begin demonstrating the results of Experience Management as soon as they become available.
-In the beginning, the results might be small wins in specific areas of IT, but it is still worth highlighting them to end-users.
+It's a good practice to begin demonstrating the results of Experience Management as soon as they become available.
+Initially, the results might be small wins in specific areas of IT, but it is still worth highlighting them to end-users.
 By consistently using the "You Said, We Did" approach, end-users will become more confident that their feedback is being taken seriously and acted upon.
 This can help to build trust between end-users and IT, which is crucial for maintaining positive working relationships.

-Even small improvements can be significant to end-users and highlighting these successes, encourages them to continue providing feedback, knowing that it is being used to make positive changes - in alignment with the ITIL4 principle of "Focus on value".
+Even minor improvements can be significant to end-users, and highlighting these successes, encourages them to continue providing feedback, knowing that it is being used to make positive changes - in alignment with the ITIL4 principle of "Focus on value".

 There are many good guidelines on effective internal communications, but we found this IT communications guideline by Sari Ihana to be really great.

-Her 5 tips on improving IT communications are simple, practical, and easy to follow.
+Her five tips on improving IT communications are simple, practical, and easy to follow.

 3. Keep it simple.
 Use language that is simple and easy to read.
-Leave out the big technical words, instead use language that the end users understand.
-If you are working in a global company, remember to avoid “posh” English words.
+Leave out the big technical words; use language that the end users understand.
+Remember to avoid "posh" English words if you work in a global company.
 English language skills vary a lot between different countries.

 4. Use pictures or videos.
-If there are many steps that the end-user needs to take, use pictures.
-Show exactly what they need to do.
-If it’s a big change, then make a video out of it.
-For the IT people this might seem a bit silly, but most of us are not that technical and we are terribly busy.
-Clear message saves money and time when all the end users are not calling to IT Help Desk (or whatever it’s called in your company) when they don’t understand what they need to do.
+If there are many steps that the end-user needs to take, use images.
+Show precisely what they need to do.
+If it's a big change, then make a video out of it.
+This might seem silly for the IT people, but we're terribly busy, and most of us are not that technical.
+Clear message saves money and time when all the end users are not calling to IT Help Desk (or whatever it's called in your company) when they don't understand what they need to do.

 5. Test.
 So you have worked with your IT thing and tested and piloted it.
-Now it’s time for letting people know.
-What do you do: Just vomit something to a long email starting with bragging about your project success?
+Now it's time to let people know.
+What do you do: Vomit something to a long email starting with bragging about your project success?
 NO!
-You write your message keeping in mind those 4 points above and then test.
+You write your message considering those 4 points above and then test.
 Test if anybody can understand what you are trying to say.
 Testing with other IT guys is not ok.
 Go as far as you can from IT.
 Ask that non-technical person to explain in his own words what the message is about.
 If he succeeds, you have succeeded.

-End-user communication is just one part of IT project communication and email is just one channel.
-But having clear end-user communication and using the right channels, will improve your project success and keep the end users happier.
-Trust me, we have done this.
+End-user communication is just one part of IT project communication, and email is just one channel.
+But having clear end-user communication and proper channels will improve your project's success and make the end users happier.
+Trust me; we’ve done this.